Jewish New Year

-Small white beans cooked in a savory sauce is a common Sephardic recipe.
+This simple stew of white beans in a savory sauce is a common Sephardic recipe.
 It’s served year round at holidays such as Hanukkah and Rosh Hashanah, and everyday meals as well. more→

 Here’s a tasty way to highlight carrots in a lightly cooked side dish.
 Their natural sweetness is enhanced with chopped dried fruit and balanced with a bit of lemon.
 It’s a nice everyday side dish and a welcome addition to fall and winter holiday meals.
 Photos by Hannah Kaminsky. more→

 This dessert is super easy to throw together, even at the last minute.
 Surprisingly, the most common brand of puff pastry (Pepperidge Farm) is actually vegan.
 Though it’s not the healthiest product in the world (to say the least — make this a once-in-a-while treat!), it’s a great way to make an impressive dessert quickly.
 Check the freezer section for it; it’s sold in sheets that come in a narrow, rectangular box.
 If you’re serving company, double the recipe (two puff pastry sheets come in the box)—it goes fast!
 Recipe from Vegan Yum Yum* by Lauren Ulm.
 Photo by Debby Sunshine, from Vegan American Princess. more→